Local SDK Injection

 Add Unified Service Tags

-Use Unified Service Tags (USTs) to apply consistent tags across traces, metrics, and logs, making it easier to navigate and correlate your observability data.
-See the UST documentation to learn how to add USTs to your pods.
+Use Unified Service Tagging (UST) to apply consistent tags across traces, metrics, and logs, making it easier to navigate and correlate your observability data.
+The Admission Controller automatically adds the corresponding DD_ENV, DD_SERVICE, and DD_VERSION environment variables to match your pod labels.

 Step 3: Apply your changes and verify injection